A Note on Assortativeness Measures: Remarks on axiomatizations of other measures

 We have shown that Theorem 3 of \cite{chiappori2025changes} does not hold as currently stated and we proposed a modification.
-We note that Theorem 2 of \cite{chiappori2025changes} does not hold as currently stated either.
-Specifically, \cite{chiappori2025changes} consider the following index called the {\it normalized trace}:
+We note that Theorems 1 and 2 of \cite{chiappori2025changes} do not hold as currently stated either.